uw-swag/ijacoco/README.md

 ## Dataset

-Below is the structure of the dataset, relative to the work directory `_work`:
+Below is the structure of the dataset, relative to the work directory `./_work`:

 - `results/$PROJ/`: results for project `$PROJ`
   - `$profile_data/`: results for the `$profile` in {`retestall`, `ijacoco`, `bjacoco`, `ekstazi`}